convox/console-app/README.md

     $ aws cloudformation create-stack --stack-name console-resources --capabilities CAPABILITY_IAM --template-body file://formation.json

-If you are using the AWS GovCloud, you have to run this formation stack:
+If you are using AWS GovCloud, a different CloudFormation template is provided:

-    $ aws cloudformation create-stack --stack-name console-resources --capabilities CAPABILITY_IAM --template-body file://formation.json
+    $ aws cloudformation create-stack --stack-name console-resources --capabilities CAPABILITY_IAM --template-body file://formation-govcloud.json

 Wait for this stack to fully complete (can take ~10 minutes to complete depending on AWS).